 On February 3, 2023, the Company entered into a Forward Purchase Agreement ("FPA") with ACM ARRT H LLC ("ACM").
 On the same date, ACM partially assigned its rights under the FPA to Vellar Opportunity Fund SPV LLC - Series 10 ("Vellar").
 ACM and Vellar are together referred to as the "Purchasers."
-Pursuant to the FPA, the Purchasers obtained 5,916,514 common shares ("Recycled Shares") on the open market for approximately \$10.16 per share ("Redemption Price"), and the purchase price of \$60,096 was funded by the use of AMCI trust account proceeds as a partial prepayment ("Prepayment Amount") for the FPA redemption 3 years from the date of the Business Combination ("Maturity Date").
-The Maturity Date may be accelerated, at the Purchasers' discretion, if the Company is delisted.
-The share price condition was met on July 1, 2024 (refer to Note 9 - Forward Purchase Agreement).
-On any date following the Business Combination, the Purchasers also have the option to early terminate the arrangement in whole or in part by providing optional early termination notice to the Company (the "Optional Early Termination").
+Pursuant to the FPA, the Purchasers obtained 5,916,514 common shares ("Recycled Shares") on the open market for approximately \$10.16 per share ("Redemption Price"), and the purchase price of \$60,096 was funded by the use of AMCI trust account proceeds as a partial prepayment ("Prepayment Amount") for the FPA redemption 3 years from the date of the Business Combination (the "FPA Maturity Date").
+The FPA Maturity Date may be accelerated, at the Purchasers' discretion, if the Company's volume-weighted average share price is below \$3.00 per share for any 50 trading days during a 60 consecutive trading-day period (the "VWAP Condition") or if the Company is delisted.
+The Purchasers have the option to early terminate the arrangement in whole or in part by providing optional early termination notice to the Company (the "Optional Early Termination").
 For those shares early terminated (the "Terminated Shares"), the Purchasers will owe the Company an amount equal to the Terminated Shares times the Redemption Price, which may be reduced in the case of certain dilutive events ("Reset Price").

-At the Maturity Date, the Company is obligated to pay the Purchasers an amount equal to the product of (1) 7,500,000 less the number of Terminated Shares multiplied by (2) \$2.00 (the "Maturity Consideration"), which under the FPA is payable at the Company's option in cash or shares of common stock valued at the average daily VWAP Price (as defined in the FPA) over the 30 scheduled trading days ending on the Maturity Date.
-In addition to the Maturity Consideration, on the Maturity Date, the Company shall pay to the Purchasers an amount equal to the product of (x) 500,000 and (y) the Redemption Price, totaling \$5,079 (the "Share Consideration"), which under the FPA is payable in cash.
+At the FPA Maturity Date, the Company is obligated to pay the Purchasers an amount equal to the product of (1) 7,500,000 less the number of Terminated Shares multiplied by (2) \$2.00 (the "Maturity Consideration"), which under the FPA is payable at the Company's option in cash or shares of common stock valued at the average daily VWAP Price (as defined in the FPA) over the 30 scheduled trading days ending on the FPA Maturity Date.
+In addition to the Maturity Consideration, on the FPA Maturity Date, the Company is obligated to pay the Purchasers an amount equal to the product of (x) 500,000 and (y) the Redemption Price, totaling \$5,079 (the "Share Consideration"), which under the FPA is payable in cash.
 If the Purchasers were to utilize their Optional Early Termination to terminate the FPA early in its entirety, neither the Maturity Consideration nor the Share Consideration would be due to the Purchasers.